-With class dictating various important aspects of a person’s life including their education and job opportunities, employers were able to source employees from a universal working-class background.
-These individual’s were considered to be lesser than those of a higher social status and therefore, more suited to a position of servitude1, Robinson alludes to this, remarking that the modern working class was almost equal to the ‘flunkydom… [of] Athens or Rome’ (2).
+With class dictating various important aspects of a person’s life including their education and job opportunities, employers turned to the working classes to serve all their domestic needs.
+These individuals were considered to be lesser than those of a higher social status and therefore, more suited to a position of servitude1, Robinson alludes to this, remarking that the modern working class was almost equal to the ‘flunkydom… [of] Athens or Rome’ (2).
 By classifying the working-class as beneath the others in society, employers were justified in acquiring these individuals by the hoard to run their houses, where they would be paid remarkably little wage for long hours performing the most basic of every day tasks deemed too menial for the men and women of the house.
 This was the ideology that supported the service industry and allowed it to function, but you bet our butler had more to say about it.

 ‘I have known this person escape censure at the expense of a servant who, standing by, was gentleman enough to withhold his story (which was convincing), in order that the creature should escape.’Robinson, J. (1892).
 ‘A Butler’s View of Man-Service’ in The Nineteenth Century, Vol. 31.
 Extract in J. Burnett (ed.), Useful Toil: Autobiographies of Working People from the 1820s to the 1920s.